raulavram21/cybersecurity_ai_log/Notes/Google_Cybersecurity_Professional_Certificate/06_Security_Ethics.md

 Core Ethical Responsibilities

-    Ethical Duty: When you encounter sensitive data during your work, you are ethically bound to keep it confidential and safe, regardless of personal temptation or pressure.
+    Ethical Duty: When you encounter sensitive data during your work, you are ethically bound to keep it confidential and safe.

     Policy Adherence: Security professionals are responsible for following their company’s established policies and procedures.
 (Context: Even if you have the technical access to a database, the ethical and policy-driven constraint is that you do not access it unless required by your job function.)